-- (c) Immediate Revocation Proceeding.
-If the Academy Board, after receiving a notice of Contract suspension from the CSO Director, continues to engage in conduct or activities that are covered by the suspension notice, the Hearing Panel may immediately convene a revocation hearing in accordance with the procedures set forth in Section 10.6(e) of this Contract.
-The Hearing Panel has the authority to accelerate the time line for revoking the Contract, provided that notice of the revocation hearing shall be provided to the Charter Schools Office and the Academy Board at least five (5) days before the hearing.
-If the Hearing Panel determines that the Academy Board has continued to engage in conduct or activities that are covered by the suspension notice, the Hearing Panel may recommend revocation of the Contract.
-The University Board shall proceed to consider the Hearing Panel's recommendation in accordance with Section 10.6(f) through (h). - Section 10.8 Venue; Jurisdiction.
+Section 10.8 Venue; Jurisdiction.
 The parties agree that all actions or proceedings arising in connection with this Contract will be tried and litigated only in the Circuit Court of Mecosta County, Michigan, the Michigan Court of Claims or the Federal District Court for the Western District of Michigan.
 The parties hereby irrevocably accept for themselves and in respect of their property, generally and unconditionally, the jurisdiction of such courts.
 The parties irrevocably consent to the service of process out of any such courts in any such action or proceedings by the mailing of copies thereof by registered or certified mail, postage prepaid, to each such party, at its address set forth for notices in this Contract, such service to become effective ten (10) days after such mailing.
-The parties irrevocably waive any right they may have to assert the doctrine of forum non conveniens or to object to venue to the extent any proceeding is brought in accordance with this Section. - Section 10.9 Conservator; Appointment by University President.
-Notwithstanding any other provision of the Contract, in the event that the health, safety and welfare of Academy students, property or funds are at risk, the University President, after consulting with the University Board Chairperson, may appoint a person to serve as the Conservator of the Academy.
+The parties irrevocably waive any right they may have to assert the doctrine of forum non conveniens or to object to venue to the extent any proceeding is brought in accordance with this Section.
+This Section 10.8 shall not in any way be interpreted as an exception to the Academy's covenant not to sue contained in Section 11.21 of these Terms and Conditions.

+Section 10.9 Conservator; Appointment by University President.
+Notwithstanding any other provision of the Contract, in the event that the University President, in his or her sole discretion, determines that the health, safety and welfare of Academy students, property or funds are at risk, the University President, after consulting with the University Board Chairperson, may appoint a person to serve as the Conservator of the Academy.
 Upon appointment, the Conservator shall have all the powers of a Board of Directors of a Public School Academy and act in the place and stead of the Academy Board.
 The University President shall appoint the conservator for a definite term which may be extended in writing.
-During the appointment, the Academy Board members are suspended and all powers of the Academy Board are suspended.
+During the appointment, the Academy Board members and their terms in office are suspended and all powers of the Academy Board are suspended.
 All appointments made under this provision must be presented to the University Board for final determination at its next regularly scheduled meeting.
-During their appointment, the Conservator shall have the following powers: - (a) take into his or her possession all Academy property and records, including financial, board, employment and student records; - (b) institute and defend actions by or on behalf of the Academy; - (c) continue the business of the Academy including entering into contracts, borrowing money, and pledging, mortgaging, or otherwise encumbering the property of the Academy as security for the repayment of loans.
-However, the power shall be subject to any provisions and restrictions in any existing credit documents; - (d) hire, fire and discipline employees of the Academy;

-- (e) settle or compromise with any debtor or creditor of the Academy, including any taxing authority; - (f) review all outstanding agreements to which the Academy is a party and to take those actions which the Academy Board may have exercised to pay, extend, rescind, renegotiate or settle such agreements as needed; and - (g) perform all acts necessary and appropriate to fulfill the Academy's purposes as set forth under the Code or this Contract.
+During their appointment, the Conservator shall have the following powers:

+- (a) take into his or her possession all Academy property and records, including financial, board, employment and student records; - (b) institute and defend actions by or on behalf of the Academy; - (c) continue the business of the Academy including entering into contracts, borrowing money, and pledging, mortgaging, or otherwise encumbering the property of the Academy as security for the repayment of loans.
+However, the power shall be subject to any provisions and restrictions in any existing credit documents; - (d) hire, fire evaluate, and discipline employees of the Academy; - (e) settle or compromise with any debtor or creditor of the Academy, including any governmental or taxing authority; - (f) review all outstanding agreements to which the Academy is a party and to take those actions which the Academy Board may have exercised to pay, extend, rescind, renegotiate or settle such agreements as needed; and - (g) perform all acts necessary and appropriate to fulfill the Academy's purposes as set forth under this Contract or Applicable Law.